Naval Air Facility Adak: Davis Air Force Base

-Davis Army Airfield was transferred to Alaskan Air Command on 18 December 1945 when Eleventh Air Force was inactivated.
+On 18 December 1945, Davis Army Airfield was transferred to Alaskan Air Command when the Eleventh Air Force was inactivated.
 Initially Davis AAF was Headquarters of AAC until it was moved to Elmendorf Field on 1 October 1946.
-The mission of Davis AAF (later Air Force Base) became the air defense of the Aleutian Islands and the host unit was designated as the 5020th Air Base Squadron.
+The mission of Davis AAF, later Air Force Base, became the air defense of the Aleutian Islands.
+The host unit was designated as the 5020th Air Base Squadron.
 P-61 Black Widow night fighters of the 415th Night Fighter Squadron were assigned from Shaw AFB, South Carolina and were used as long-range interceptors against incoming unknown aircraft.
-The 625th Aircraft Control and Warning Squadron (designated F-11) provided early-warning ground control intercept (GCI) Radar to direct the Black Widows to incoming aircraft.
+The 625th Aircraft Control and Warning Squadron, designated F-11, provided early-warning ground control intercept (GCI) Radar to direct the Black Widows to incoming aircraft.

 One of four F-82Es deployed by the 27th Fighter Escort Wing to Davis AFB, Aleutians to assist in the transition of the 449th Fighter (All-Weather) Squadron from P-61 Black Widows to the Twin Mustang.

-The 415th was replaced by the 449th Fighter Squadron on 1 September 1947; later being re-equipped with new F-82H Twin Mustang interceptors and being re-designated as the 449th Fighter Squadron (All Weather) on 20 July 1948.
+In September 1947, the 415th was replaced by the 449th Fighter Squadron.
+They were later re-equipped with new F-82H Twin Mustang interceptors and being re-designated as the 449th Fighter Squadron All Weather on 20 July 1948.
 With the long-range Radar-Equipped Twin Mustangs operating from Davis, AAC moved the 625th AC&W Squadron to Elmendorf AFB on 1 July 1948 where it was attached to the 57th Fighter Wing.

-AAC Operations ceased at Davis in May 1949 due to a lack of personnel and consolidation of AAC resources on the mainland.
+In May 1949, AAC Operations ceased at Davis due to a lack of personnel and consolidation of AAC resources on the mainland.
 The 449th FS was moved to Ladd AFB and the base was put into a caretaker status.
 Housekeeping by the 5020th ABS took place and remaining personnel coordinated the transfer of the facility to the Navy.
 The runway remained open to transient aircraft, but on 30 June 1950 the base was officially closed by the Air Force.